-Let’s get into what makes this Piano unique:
+Let’s get into what makes this Simply Piano App unique:

-Simply Piano is an app that helps you learn to play the piano in no time in a super-fun way.
+Simply Piano is a “learn piano app” that helps you learn to play the piano in no time in a super-fun way.
 It listens to what you play on your keyboard or a piano and follows through the learning like a teacher.
 It is based on the robot learning method that helps beginners learn to play the piano without much trouble.

 Simply Piano uses learning lessons that allow you to measure and track your progress and video lessons that help you get hold of the skill quickly.
 This app is a learning hub for anyone who wishes to polish their piano learning skills, with plenty of useful and resourceful learning content.